PDQ® - NCI's Comprehensive Database

 Dictionary of Cancer Terms

-A dictionary with 6,800+ cancer-related terms.
-This resource is updated monthly; new terms are reviewed by a multidisciplinary panel of reviewers, and approximately 30 terms are added each month.
+A dictionary of cancer-related terms and definitions written for a non-technical audience.
+New terms are reviewed by a multidisciplinary panel of reviewers, and approximately 30 terms are added each month.

 NCI Drug Dictionary

-A dictionary that contains technical definitions, alternate names, and links to related information for 2,300+ agents that are being used in the treatment of patients with cancer or cancer-related conditions.
+A dictionary that contains technical definitions, alternate names, and links to related information for FDA-approved and investigational agents that are being used or tested in the treatment of cancer or cancer-related conditions.

 NCI Dictionary of Genetics Terms

-A dictionary of more than 150 genetics-related terms written for healthcare professionals.
-This resource was developed to support the comprehensive, evidence-based, peer-reviewed PDQ cancer genetics information summaries.
+A dictionary of genetics-related terms written for healthcare professionals.
+This resource supports the PDQ cancer genetics information summaries and definitions are written and reviewed by members of the Cancer Genetics Editorial Board.

 The list includes most clinical trials sponsored by NCI.
 It also contains many clinical trials sponsored by pharmaceutical companies, medical centers, and other groups from around the world.